-- Develop good classroom organisation and provide appropriate and easily accessible resources; - o Ensure that children feel comfortable and happy with their routines and timetables; - Display a timetable in the room; - Provide Home-School Sheets each half term to encourage independent learning outside of school; - o Plan to provide a progression of skills through both open-ended and structured activities; - o Create opportunities and encourage children to take risks in their learning; - o Provide opportunities for children to develop study skills; - Implement a 'Homework Menu' approach to homework to develop ownership of learning and independent study.
+- Develop good classroom organisation and provide appropriate and easily accessible resources; - o Ensure that children feel comfortable and happy with their routines and timetables; - Display a timetable in the room; - Provide Home-School Sheets each half term to encourage independent learning outside of school; - o Plan to provide a progression of skills through both open-ended and structured activities; - o Create opportunities and encourage children to take risks in their learning; - o Provide opportunities for children to develop study skills;

+o Implement a 'Homework Menu' approach to homework to develop ownership of learning and independent study.

-To teach children a range of interpersonal learning skills to enable them to make full use of the curriculum offered.
+• To teach children a range of interpersonal learning skills to enable them to make full use of the curriculum offered.

-- Systematically encourage and develop the skills of collaboration, e.g. listening, taking turns, and building on the ideas of others; - o Provide opportunities for children to work together.
+- Systematically encourage and develop the skills of collaboration, e.g. listening, taking turns, and building on the ideas of others; - o Provide opportunities for children to work together. - o Begin to encourage a more sustained use of thinking skills.

-• To promote positive attitudes to learning and self-discipline.
+To promote positive attitudes to learning and self-discipline.

-- o Embed Leamington Values across the school to establish and maintain an ethos of 'Friendship, Respect, Honesty, Determination and Courage'. - Consistently implement our school's Positive Behaviour Policy and 'Leamington Values: Code of Conduct'; - Implement Zones of Regulation approach across school to allow children to manage their emotions and get in the 'Green Zone' for learning; - Make children aware of the staff's high expectations e.g. by sharing and praising good work, marking work constructively; - o Setting challenging but achievable tasks and activities; - o Encourage opportunities for self-assessment and self-reflection; - Use of classroom and school displays; - o Send positive messages home via ClassDojo to reward/praise excellent work and effort.
+- o Embed Leamington Values across the school to establish and maintain an ethos of 'Friendship, Respect, Honesty, Determination and Courage'. - Consistently implement our school's Positive Behaviour Policy and 'Leamington Values: Code of Conduct'; - Implement Zones of Regulation approach across school to allow children to manage their emotions and get in the 'Green Zone' for learning; - Make children aware of the staff's high expectations e.g. by sharing and praising good work, marking work constructively; - o Setting challenging but achievable tasks and activities; - o Encourage opportunities for self-assessment and self-reflection; - o Use of classroom and school displays; - o Send positive messages home via ClassDojo to reward/praise excellent work and effort.

-To encourage the development of critical thinking.
+• To encourage the development of critical thinking.

-- o Plan for investigative activities in all areas of the curriculum; - Help children to use well-structured questioning techniques, e.g. "Why?", "When?", "Where?", "Who?", "How?" (in line with Assessment for Learning); - o Positive appraisal of the work of others, e.g. Drama/PE performances, presentations; - o Direct teaching of thinking skills.
+- o Plan for investigative activities in all areas of the curriculum; - Help children to use well-structured questioning techniques, e.g. "Why?", "When?", "Where?", "Who?", "How?" (in line with Assessment for Learning); - o Positive appraisal of the work of others, e.g. Drama/PE performances, presentations; - o Direct teaching of thinking skills - o Further use of Thinking frames and Thinking Moves.